sigoa/Merlot/README.md

 to build your own Linux distro
 ==============================
-please clone the git repository typing in bash:
+please clone the git repository by typing in a bash shell:

 ```
 git clone https://github.com/headslive/build-system.git --recursive